vtex/vtex-courses/courses/admin/steps/05-look-n-feel/en.md

 ## Activity

-1. In step 1, we add `vtex.styleguide` as a dependency, import the styleguide's`Layout` and `PageBlock` so that we can use them:
+1. In step 1, in the `/react/adminExample.tsx` file we add `vtex.styleguide` as a dependency, import the styleguide's`Layout` and `PageBlock` so that we can use them:

 ```
 import { Layout, PageBlock } from 'vtex.styleguide'